Skip to content

 • If you take a local Schengen area flight you do not need to go through passport control, unless they do special checks.
 If you arrive in a Schengen country from outside the EU you will go through passport control in your first Schengen airport of arrival.

 • Airports in Germany have free Wi-Fi.
-Check on their websites beforehand to inform yourself about how to connect.
+Check their websites beforehand to learn how to connect.
 Most are pretty straight-forward but sometimes you need to register or give your contact details to receive a pin

 • At passport control, you will be asked some questions.
 Answer them and know your information for example where you will be staying, when you will return if relevant, who you are visiting etc. They might ask to see your return tickets.
 Tip If you have permanent residence in Germany, you can use the EU Passport queues at passport control.